meilisearch/documentation/guides/README.md

 The documents must have at least one field in common.
 This field contains the identifier of the document.

-Lets use an example [movies.json dataset](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json) to showcase how to add documents.
+Let's use an example [movies.json dataset](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json) to showcase how to add documents.

 :::: tabs